-If you want to work with a PDF file and edit its elements, you would have to choose between three conversion methods.
+If you want to work with a PDF file and edit its elements, you’ll need to choose between three different conversion methods.

 Once opened, convert the PDF file using the same menu.
 This step is very easy.
-It would take only seconds to a few minutes to convert the file, depending on its size.
-Once converted the various elements of the PDF file then becomes editable.
+It takes only seconds or minutes to convert the file, depending on its size.
+Once converted the various elements of the PDF file then become editable.

-A lot of users also need to place in PDF files in their InDesign work but not necessarily convert the same.
-They may place in an existing work in PDF format and incorporate it with what they are working in InDesign.
-You simply need to use the Place tool in the InDesign software.
+A lot of users may simply need to place PDF content within their InDesign document but not necessarily convert it.
+They may place an existing PDF file in InDesign.
+You simply need to use the "Place" tool in the InDesign software to do this.

 Once you click the "Place" tool, you can find the PDF file you need to import.
-When you import a PDF file, you can choose the specific pages that you would place in.
+When you import a PDF file, you can choose the specific pages that you want to place.
 When you import, the default action of InDesign is to import only the first page.
-However, you can work around this and use the tools to also import a range of pages that you specify or to place all pages.
+However, you can work around this and import a range of pages, or all pages.

-Tips: The "Import" option in InDesign allows you to control the things that you import to your work with much ease.
-It also comes with a "Preview" tool that lets you get a glimpse of the specific item that you would be importing.
-This is a great way of avoiding mistakes in the process and would save a lot of time and effort.
+Tips: The "Import" option in InDesign allows you to control what you import easily.
+It also comes with a "Preview" tool that lets you get a glimpse of what it will look like when you import your item.
+This is a great way to avoid mistakes in the process and save a lot of time and effort.

-InDesign is very specific in the file formats that it can work with.
-The Indesign software works with
+InDesign has specific file formats that it can work with.
+InDesign is compatible with: